mbender74/TiBareKit/README.md

 # TiBareKit - a TiDev Titanium Mobile SDK iOS / Android Module for https://github.com/holepunchto/bare-kit and https://docs.pears.com

-A Titanium SDK module that wraps the [holepunchto/bare-kit](https://github.com/holepunchto/bare-kit) runtime (the same runtime that powers [Pear](https://docs.pears.com)) and exposes it to Titanium applications on iOS and Android.
+A Titanium Mobile SDK (https://github.com/tidev/titanium-sdk/) module that wraps the [holepunchto/bare-kit](https://github.com/holepunchto/bare-kit) runtime (the same runtime that powers [Pear](https://docs.pears.com)) and exposes it to Titanium applications on iOS and Android.
 Bare is a small, fast JavaScript runtime from Holepunch.
 A Titanium app uses TiBareKit to run